Wicker Park, Chicago: Geography

-The neighborhood is west of Pulaski Park, northwest of The Loop, north of East Village and Ukrainian Village, east of Humboldt Park, and south of Bucktown.
-The 4 acre Chicago Park District, Wicker Park, is an outdoor gathering place in the neighborhood.
+The neighborhood is northwest of The Loop, north of East Village and Ukrainian Village, east of Humboldt Park, and south of Bucktown.
+The 4-acre Chicago Park District Wicker Park is an outdoor gathering place in the neighborhood.

 The borders of the Wicker Park neighborhood are generally accepted to be the Bloomingdale Trail (also known as the 606) to the north (~coordinate 1800 North), although historically it has ranged as far north as Armitage (~coordinate 2000 N) at times, Ashland Avenue to the east (~coordinate 1600 W), Division to the south (~coordinate 1200 N), and Western Avenue to the west (~coordinate 2400 W).

 The Wicker Park Historic District is on the National Register of Historic Places listings in Chicago.
 Much of Wicker Park was also designated as a Chicago Landmark District.

 History

 19th century

 In late 1868, the Chicago Board of Public Works announced the desire to build a park "lying west of Milwaukee avenue and south of North avenue.
 The grounds are of considerable capacity and are laid out in a tasteful and attractive manner as a park."
 Present at the meeting was alderman Charles Wicker, who, with his brother Joel, purchased 80 acre of land along Milwaukee Avenue in 1870 and laid out a subdivision with a mix of lot sizes surrounding a 4 acre park.
 The Great Chicago Fire of 1871 spurred the first wave of development, as homeless Chicagoans looked to build new houses.

 Before the end of the 19th century, Germans and Norwegians tended to live in the area's north and northwestern sections.
 Wicker Park became the abode of Chicago's wealthy Northern European immigrants.
 The district proved especially popular with merchants, who built large mansions along the neighborhood's choicest streets—particularly on Hoyne and Pierce, just southwest of North and Damen−known then as Robey.
 Hoyne was known then as "Beer Baron Row", as many of Chicago's wealthiest brewers built mansions there.